San José City College Centennial: Dr. Joseph King

 Joseph King reflecting on his time helping LGBT students at City College

-My job first and foremost was being a librarian.
-In those days, everything was print.
-We had a card catalog with no real way to know what books were checked out, as the cards were not always where they were supposed to be because of how labor-intensive the process was.
-We would also go to the Readers’ Guide and try to find magazine articles that students needed.
+My job, first and foremost, was being a librarian.
+In those days, everything was printed.
+We had a card catalog with no reliable way to know which books were checked out, since the cards were not always where they were supposed to be because the process was so labor-intensive.
+We would also consult the Readers’ Guide to find magazine articles students needed.
 Invariably, we would not have the magazine or journal, or it would be checked out.
 Then we had to figure out something else.
-It was very time consuming.
-You can imagine doing all that work back then, where now on the internet, it takes a few seconds to find.
+It was very time-consuming.
+You can imagine doing all that work back then, when now on the internet, it takes a few seconds to find.

 Latino Heritage Month bookmark

 I realized there were problems for the gay students right from the get-go.
-Most librarians think of themselves as just librarians, being quiet and finding books.
-I went to library school at UCLA, and my mentor there thought of the library as an exciting place where we could meet the needs of students wherever they were.
+Most librarians think of themselves as just librarians, quiet and focused on finding books.
+I went to library school at UCLA, and my mentor there saw the library as an exciting place where we could meet students’ needs wherever they were.
 He rejected even the physical layout of the library, wanting libraries to be designed with cafés and all kinds of different décor as they are now, a realized vision he had.

 Being a librarian and just giving information was never enough for me.
 I wanted to know what the student was like, because being an educator is far more than just teaching (page 4).
-It is understanding and meeting the student where they are psychologically, as well as emotionally.
-I was different that way from other librarians, realizing that for many of these students there was nobody there to care about them, to make them feel good about themselves.
+It is about understanding and meeting the student where they are, psychologically and emotionally.
+I was different from other librarians that way, realizing that for many of these students, there was nobody there to care about them or make them feel good about themselves.
 To help nurture them.

 City College at that time was very homophobic, as was the city of San José.
 Being a gay man made me vulnerable to the capricious whims of homophobic administrators.
-I was fortunate that there was another gay librarian and some supportive faculty, particularly one woman, Anne Heffley (page 5), who was a tremendous ally.
+I was fortunate to have another gay librarian and some supportive faculty, particularly one woman, Anne Heffley (page 5), who was a tremendous ally.

 “…it’s a safe space for gay, lesbian, and transgender students to know we are here to help them.
 We want them to know if they have problems or issues that they can come to us.
 We help support everybody, and we want to help them, too.”